 Based in Boulder, Colorado

-Paradox Sports seeks a part time person based in Boulder, Colorado to oversee the delivery of the trainings (the curriculum), and the formation and support of Adaptive Climbing Clubs around the US.
+Paradox Sports seeks a full-time qualified person based in Boulder, Colorado to oversee the delivery of the trainings (the curriculum), and the formation and support of Adaptive Climbing Clubs around the US

-The Training and Curriculum Manager must have a solid skill base and experience in training and experiential teaching techniques, technical knowledge and expertise in climbing systems, a high level of organization and initiative in the setup of clinics and trainings, and disability/adaptive experience.
+The Training and Curriculum Manager must have a solid base of skills and experience, experience in training and experiential teaching techniques, technical knowledge and expertise in climbing systems, a high level of organization and initiative in the set-up of clinics and trainings, and disability/adaptive experience.

 This person must also have a deep understanding and proven track record of solid risk management and climbing site management.

-She/He will be responsible for logistics, equipment management, budgeting and accounting for each event.
+She/He will be responsible for logistics, equipment management, budgeting and accounting for each event or clinic.
 She/He will also be responsible for documentation, evaluation and tracking the effectiveness of the clinics by following up each event and/or clinic with the goal of improving our clinics and demonstrating our impact and effectiveness to potential funders.

-In coordination with the PR person she/he would also contribute to the sponsor company branding and promotion through the use of social media, video and photos of the clinics for press releases, using sponsor equipment, hanging banners and giving their gear and pro forms to the clubs in the equipment kit we provide them with.
+In coordination with the PR coordinator She/He would also contribute to our outdoor industry sponsor’s co-branding and promotion through the use of social media, visual promotion, video and photos of the clinics for press releases, and using sponsor equipment.

 If interested please send a cover letter and resume with relevant experience and skills to email@example.com.